RezBuilds/sovereign/README.md

     ```
 Read Specters official [docs](https://docs.specter.solutions/desktop/) to get the most out of the software wallets functionality.

 ---
+# Troubleshooting

+## Specter Connection Issues

+If you encounter `KeyError: 'error'` when connecting Specter to Bitcoin Knots 28.0:

+1. **Ensure you're using the Python installation method**: Binary releases may not support Bitcoin Knots 28.0
+2. **Check Bitcoin Knots is running**: Run `bitcoin-cli getblockchaininfo` to verify
+3. **Verify RPC credentials**: Ensure rpcuser and rpcpassword in bitcoin.conf match Specter settings
+4. **Check Specter version**: Run `pip show cryptoadvance.specter` - should be v2.1.1 or later

+## Port Conflicts

+If you get "Port 25442 is in use":
+- Kill existing Specter processes: `pkill -f "cryptoadvance.specter"`
+- Or use a different port: `python -m cryptoadvance.specter server --host 127.0.0.1 --port 25443`

+## SQLAlchemy Conflicts

+If you see SQLAlchemy errors during Specter installation:
+- Remove the Spectrum plugin: `pip uninstall cryptoadvance-spectrum -y`
+- Reinstall Specter: `pip install --force-reinstall cryptoadvance.specter`

+## Hardware Wallet Issues

+If hardware wallets aren't detected:
+- Ensure UDEV rules are installed correctly
+- Check that your user is in the plugdev group: `groups $USER`
+- Try unplugging and reconnecting the device
+- Restart Specter after connecting hardware wallet

+---
 # Install Sparrow wallet
 [Official Website](https://sparrowwallet.com/)